Lamps in the movies

 Designer: To be appraised.

-This lamp comes from an old stock, it is NOS (New Old Stock) and was never used.
-That’s why the paper Philips sticker is still present.
+This rare seen garden/outdoor wall lamp is from an old stock, it is NOS (New Old Stock) and was never used.
+That’s why the paper Philips sticker is still present and the most important: it still exists.
+Garden lamps from that period never lasted longer than 5 years or so.
+They started to rust in no time.

 Koninklijke Philips N.V.